RooneyMcNibNug/sysadmin-resources/README.md

 + [Salt - Beginners Tutorial](https://blog.talpor.com/2014/07/saltstack-beginners-tutorial/) - Tutorial for using [Salt](https://www.saltstack.com/) as a system provisioning and maintenance/configuration management tool.
 Includes a lot of good documentation links to get up and running with.

 ## Networking
++ [How to SSH Properly](https://gravitational.com/blog/how-to-ssh-properly/) - Looking on a good start into getting ssh up and running client and/or server side?
+Here is a good source for that.

 + [iptables ArchWiki](https://wiki.archlinux.org/index.php/Iptables) - The arch linux wiki entry for iptables, which seems to cover the utility thoroughly and provides examples/scenarios

 ## Databases
 + [SQL Quick Reference](https://www.w3schools.com/SQL/sql_quickref.asp) - a short 'cheat sheet' for SQL commands by W3Schools

++ [Windows - SQL Server technical documentation](https://docs.microsoft.com/en-us/sql/sql-server/?view=sqlallproducts-allversions) - The "motherlode" reference for any Windows SQl Server details.

 ## Logs
 + [OWASP page - Log review and management](https://www.owasp.org/index.php/Log_review_and_management) - A nice set of guidlines from OWASP on generally handling and maintaining logs.
 Includes some nice links at the bottom too.